saviorand/lightbug_http/README.md

 This is not production ready yet.
 We're aiming to keep up with new developments in Mojo, but it might take some time to get to a point when this is safe to use in real-world applications.

 Lightbug currently has the following features:
+ - [x] Pure Mojo networking!
+No dependencies on Python by default
  - [x] Set up a server to listen on a given host/port
  - [x] Assign your own custom handler to a route
  - [x] Craft HTTP requests and responses with built-in primitives